Updated: 7 days ago

 7. Before serving heat it up to the simmer and serve with chopped scallions, coriander and a splash of fish sauce.

 8. If you like the recipe drop a comment below or subscribe here to get new tasty recipe alerts to your inbox.
 Thank you for visiting my blog!

-9. You can also check my recipe for Sticky Pork Noodle Soup
+Check out my recipe for Sticky Pork Noodle Soup!

 Cook your noodles al dente and add to the hot soup for the best result.